Concussions and Sports: What You Should Know

 TBI Leading Cause of Death under 45

 TBI is the leading cause of death in individuals under the age of 45 years, with an estimated incidence of death reported as 20–30 per 100,000.
 The majority of TBI cases can be attributed to motor vehicle accidents, motorcycle accidents, bicycle accidents, and pedestrian injuries.
-It is also a major concern in football, rugby, soccer, lacrosse, baseball and ice hockey – where there has been major increases in concussions.
+It is also a major concern in football, rugby, soccer, lacrosse, baseball and ice hockey – where there have been major increases in concussions.

 - According to the CDC, a number of kids coming into the ER with brain injuries went from 153,000 in 2001 to 250,000 in 2009; a 60 percent increase.

 - In football and hockey, the number of actual concussions is six or seven times higher than the number diagnosed.
 Approximately 70 percent of football players and 62 percent of soccer players get at least one concussion per year.

-- In a study of Norwegian soccer players, 81 percent had impairment of attention, concentration, memory and judgment ranging from mild to severe.
+- In a study of Norwegian soccer players, 81 percent had an impairment of attention, concentration, memory, and judgment ranging from mild to severe.

-- A new study from the Archives of Pediactrics & Adolescent Medicine found that children who suffer concussions may experience lingering problems with memory and attention, even 12 months after the injury.
+- A new study from the Archives of Pediatrics & Adolescent Medicine found that children who suffer concussions may experience lingering problems with memory and attention, even 12 months after the injury.

 - The New York Times reported that 30 percent of concussions are from football in teenagers between 15-19.
 The NFL has taken steps to reduce the number of head injuries and is raising awareness due multiple football players speaking out.